-Set SB2 switch 1 (SB2.1) "on" to enable diagnostic mode.
-With diagnostic mode enabled, diagnostic messages will be generated for the selected reader (See Section 11.0 Diagnostic Enable for Reader Selection).
-If SB2.1 is "off", no diagnostic messages will be generated.
+Set SB2 switch 1 (SB2.1) "on" to enable host port diagnostic messages.
+With host port diagnostic messages enabled, diagnostic messages will be generated for the selected reader (See Section 11.0 Diagnostic Enable for Reader Selection) and sent out the host port.
+If SB2.1 is "off", no diagnostic messages will be sent.
+Diagnostic messages are always shown on the front panel display and logged in history regardless of the position of SB2.1 provided the front panel selector switch is in diagnostic mode.